strawstack/WaterCraft/README.md

 - [x] If you're the host and are removing peers notify others.
 - [x] When a new peer contacts the host, the host should broadcast a list of all peers.

+# Issues

+- [ ] When a new peer joins, they can become the host before learning about other peers

 # Overview

 1. Every interval of duration `STEP`, the host checks for unresponsive peers.
 If peers are removed, a new peer list is broadcasted.